2000dsr/Raspi_Golf/README.md

 ## **Step 4: Set up the required folders and subprograms**

 ## **Step 5: Select which version you want**
 I have included three different versions of the main python program.
 You can decide which you want based on the materials you have and what functionality you want.
+All of these require the Raspberry Pi (and the power cord, HDMI, SD Card, etc.), the Pi Camera, and a USB Microphone

+1. Lightweight Swing  Replay
+  - Extra Materials: None
+  - Functionality: Listens for golf swing, shows the swing afterwards
+  - File: FILE HERE